nacknime-official/gdz_ukraine_suggest_bot/README.md

 # [@gdz_ukraine_suggest_bot](https://t.me/gdz_ukraine_suggest_bot)
-That's Open Source Telegram Bot, that accept your homework and send that to a channel, so someone can help you.
+That's Open Source Telegram Bot, that accepts your homework and sends that to a channel, so someone can help you.

 ## Used libs:
 - [AIOGram](https://github.com/aiogram/aiogram) - async comfortable work with Telegram Bot API